 This post about how to prevent jet lag is sponsored by Natrol but the content and opinions expressed here are my own.

 One of the things my husband loves about his job is the opportunity to travel overseas once or twice a year.
 He has visited some amazing places, from the rice paddies of Thailand to his ancestor’s land of Germany.
 He always enjoys the unique food and interesting people in these faraway lands.

 How to Prevent Jet Lag without Using Sleeping Pills

 Try to stay awake for as long as possible once you get there and then go to bed at a slightly earlier than normal time.
 This will make it easier for you to reset your internal clock.

 Bring an eye cover and earplugs to help deaden your senses to the people around you.
 Avoid taking sleeping pills, which may leave you groggy when you wake up and lessen your body’s ability to adjust to the new time zone.

 Once you arrive at your destination, try to go outside in the sun.
 It will help remind your body that it is daytime, not time to go to bed for the night!

 On the days leading up to your trip, as well as during the flight itself, work hard at staying hydrated.
 Dehydration is actually a big cause of jet lag symptoms.
 The airplane cabin air is particularly dry and makes dehydration much more of a problem.
 Avoid alcohol and caffeine, both of which increase dehydration.

 Consider taking non-prescription melatonin for your jet lag symptoms.
 It helps reset your internal clock.
 Take it prior to bedtime for several days once you reach your destination to help ease the transition.

 If you are wondering how to prevent jet lag, melatonin has really worked well for my husband.
 It is a convenient way to promote healthy sleep when your internal clock needs readjusting due to travel.

-Natrol Advanced Sleep offers the maximum strength and its 2-layer controlled release tablet provides an initial 5mg dosage to help fall asleep fast, and then releases the remaining 5mg over time to help you sleep through the night.
+Natrol Advanced Sleep offers the maximum strength and its 2-layer controlled release tablet provides an initial 5mg dosage to help fall asleep fast and then releases the remaining 5mg over time to help you sleep through the night.

 I hope these tips on how to prevent jet lag help you enjoy your international travels and adjust your internal clock for healthier sleep!

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.